triton-inference-server/server/docs/inference_protocols.md

 ### Java API setup instructions

-To use the Tritonserver Java API, you will need to have the Tritonserver library and dependencies installed in your enviroment.
+To use the Tritonserver Java API, you will need to have the Tritonserver library and dependencies installed in your environment.
 There are two ways to do this:

 1. Use a Tritonserver docker container with
    1. `.jar` Java bindings to C API (recommended)
    2. maven and build bindings yourself
-2. Build Triton from your enviroment without Docker (not recommended)
+2. Build Triton from your environment without Docker (not recommended)

 #### Run Tritonserver container and install dependencies

-To set up your enviroment with Triton Java API, please follow the following steps:
+To set up your environment with Triton Java API, please follow the following steps:
 1. First run Docker container:
 ```
  $ docker run -it --gpus=all -v ${pwd}:/workspace nvcr.io/nvidia/tritonserver:<your container version>-py3 bash